BxCppDev/bxdecay0/README.rst

-This release of the BxDecay0 C++  library is extracted from the Bayeux ``genbb_help`` module with some changes from the 2017-03-01 release of the Decay0 program  by Vladimir Tretyak.
+This release of the BxDecay0 C++  library is extracted from the Bayeux ``genbb_help`` module with some changes from the 2017-03-01 release of the Decay0 program  by Volodymyr Tretyak.
 It has then  been updated to the 2018-12-05 and 2020-04-20 releases.

 BxDecay0 is  a standalone library  with very few  dependencies (mostly